aydindemircioglu/RcppShark/README.md

 > library(RcppShark)

-We added only two basic examples, Budgeted Stochastic Gradient Descend (BSGD) and a four layered Deep Neural Network, to give a feeling how RcppShark works.
-Remember, the goal of the package is not to wrap all existing functionality of Shark in R, but to give you access to a very powerful and fast machine learning library (We might add more pre-wrapped code in future, if enough interest and time is given).
-Now to use the Budgeted Stochastic Gradient Descend algorithm from Shark on your data, you can call
+We added only two basic examples, Budgeted Stochastic Gradient Descend (BSGD) and a four layered Deep Neural Network, to give you a feeling how RcppShark works.
+Remember, the goal of the package is not to wrap all existing functionality of Shark in R, but to give you access to a very powerful and fast machine learning library (We might add more pre-wrapped code in future, if there is enough interest).
+Now to use the Budgeted Stochastic Gradient Descend algorithm from Shark on your data, perpare a binary classification problem.
+Then you can call the wrapper with

-> SharkBSGDTrain (x, y, gamma = 0.5, C = 1.0, budget = 500)
+> model = SharkBSGDTrain (x, y, gamma = 0.5, C = 1.0, budget = 500)

-The data has  to be binary, with 0-1 labels.
-(TODO: check this in code).
+The data has to be binary, with 0-1 labels (We do not check for that!).
+Notice that SharkBSGDTrain is just a nice wrapper for the underlying C++ implementation called BSGDWrapperTrain in BSGDWrapper.cpp.
+We exported this function too, in case you want to meddle directly with the underlying code.
+To predict, you simply go ahead and push your test data as well as the model the training produced to the predict function:

+> results = SharkBSGDPredict (x, model)

+The results are now the predicted labels.
+You can go ahead and compute with your favorite R function statistics like test error etc.

 ## Notes